marklogic-community/Corona/README.markdown

 ## Installation

-Installing MLJSON is fairly simple
+Installing MLJSON is fairly simple:

 1. If you don't have a HTTP server configured in MarkLogic, create one
 2. Set the URL rewriter for the HTTP server to: /data/lib/rewriter.xqy
 3. Download the MLJSON source and unzip it underneath the document directory that you configured in the MarkLogic HTTP server